-The stereo is a marine Sirius ready AM/FM receiver with CD player.
-It is located inside the console with speakers in the cockpit.
+The stereo is a marine Sirius ready AM/FM receiver with inputs for an IPod® as well as other digital media storage devices.
+It is located inside the console with two speakers in the bow, two on the optional T-top and two on the lean bar.
+There is an amplifier that operates the two speakers in the bow and is located behind the stereo in the console.
 The unit can be remotely operated with the touch pad mounted at the helm station.
-An auxiliary audio input panel is also part of the stereo system.
-This panel may be used to listen to any external audio device (such as an mp3 player) using either standard RCA cables or an 1/8" cable.
 Refer to the stereo's Operation and Maintenance manual in your Owner's Packet for specific instructions on using this unit.
-See "Stereo Layout and Wiring without Factory T-top" on page 8-26 for a layout diagram.
+See "Stereo Layout and Wiring without Factory T-top" on page 8-27 and "Stereo Layout and Wiring with Factory T-top" on page 8-26 for a layout diagram.